tuantuangui/MNet/README.md

 # MNet

-MNet is an R package that enables network-based interpretations of metabolomics, particularly integrated with clinical and transcriptomic data in an intuitive way.
+MNet is an R package for integrative analysis of metabolomics and transcriptomics.
 The tutorial of MNet can be found at https://tuantuangui.github.io/